kimabrandt/yarip/README.md

 Yet Another Remove It Permanently
 ======

-[Yarip][1] is a Mozilla-addon, which allows users to modify Web pages in a number of different ways.
-It works by injecting and applying user created code-snippets onto a Web page in order to change the look and feel and by using rule-based matching in order to remove elements ([DOM][5]) and block or redirect page-content (URLs).
+[Yarip][1] is a Mozilla addon, which allows users to modify Web pages in a number of different ways.
+It works by injecting and applying user created code-snippets onto a Web page in order to change the look and feel and by using rule-based matching in order to remove elements ([DOM][5]) and block or redirect content (URLs).